spotify/lingon/README.md

 * Use Gulp plugins as Sprockets-like file processors
 * Built in http server (rebuilds files on browser refresh, no flaky fs watch).
 * Out of the box support for: less and ejs
-* No DSL, the ojfile is JavaScript
+* No DSL, the lingon.js file is JavaScript

 ## How is it different from Gulp, Grunt, X?